Epistates/turboclaude/crates/turboclaude/README.md

 ## Status

-✅ **Production Ready** — All tests passing, comprehensive feature coverage, suitable for production use.
+v0.1.0 - All tests passing.
+See main README for test results.

 ## License